thi-ng/font/README.md

 # @thi.ng/font

-Generated, modular font based on thi.ng wordmark.
-Currently only includes lowercase ASCII characters (also mapped to uppercase) and some punctuation, but will be extended...
+Generated, modular font based on [thi.ng wordmark](https://github.com/thi-ng/branding/).
+Currently only includes lowercase ASCII characters (also mapped to uppercase), some punctuation and some digits, but will be extended...

 Big shouts to the [opentype.js team](https://opentype.js.org/) for simplifying OTF file generation!